RYO1223/resume/docs/README.md

 ---

+## Summary

+Highly motivated software developer with a strong background in mobile and web application development.
+Experienced in working with various technology stacks and cloud services.
+Passionate about learning new technologies and contributing to team success.

+---
 ## Skills

-- Web page dev in Next.js (1 year)
+- Web page development in Next.js (1 Year)
-- Mobile app dev in React Native (1 year)
+- Mobile application development in React Native (1 Year)
-- Mobile app dev in Flutter (1 year)
+- Mobile application development in Flutter (1 Year)
-- Backend app dev in Ruby on Rails (1 year)
+- Backend application development in Ruby on Rails (1 Year)
-- Dev using various Firebase features (2 years)
+- Development using various Firebase features (2 Years)
-- Personal app [AI Voice Talk](https://github.com/RYO1223/resume/blob/master/docs/AI_Voice_Talk.md) dev from design to submission to Stores
+- Personal app [AI Voice Talk](https://github.com/RYO1223/resume/blob/master/docs/AI_Voice_Talk.md) development from design to submission to Stores

 ---

 ## Technology Stacks

-### Languages
+### Programming Languages

 <p>
   <a href="https://www.typescriptlang.org/" >